19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 (ii) intimidate the public or a section of the public,

-and includes any action specified in the Schedule.
+and includes any action specified in the Second Schedule.

+[Act 17 of 2013 wef 23/09/2013]

 (3) Notwithstanding anything in subsection (2), a terrorist act does not include the activities undertaken by military forces of a State in the exercise of their official duties, to the extent that those activities are governed by other rules of international law.